-A more carefully-optimized implementation should be able to do even better, and achieve an asymptotic memory usage of only 1 bit per qubit, plus 1 bit per typical nontrivial gate (such as a Hadamard gate or a general controlled- U_2 gate).
+A more carefully-optimized implementation should be able to do even better, and achieve an asymptotic memory usage of only 1 bit per qubit, plus 1 complex number per typical nontrivial gate (such as a Hadamard gate or a general controlled- U_2 gate).

-Due to its miniscule memory requirements, a simulator of this class would be quite amenable for implementation in custom or semi-custom special-purpose hardware architecture, which can be easily prototyped using FPGAs loaded with embedded soft-core microprocessors such as Altera's NIOS or Xilinx's MicroBlaze, or a custom processor designed using the LISA tool set.
-Such a hardware-augmented implementation is expected to be able to outperform traditional software-only quantum computer simulators by a factor of $50-100 \times$.
+Due to its miniscule memory requirements, a simulator of this class would be quite amenable for implementation in custom or semi-custom special-purpose hardware architecture, which can be easily prototyped using FPGAs loaded with embedded soft-core microprocessors such as Altera's NIOS or Xilinx's MicroBlaze, or a semi-custom processor designed with the help of tools such as Altera's C2H or the LISA tool set.
+Such a hardware-augmented implementation is expected to be able to outperform traditional software-only quantum computer simulators by a factor of 50-100×.